 Jim Zumwalt began his tour as Deputy Assistant Secretary of State for Japan and Korean affairs on January 3, 2012.
 He previously served as the Embassy Tokyo’s Deputy Chief of Mission.

-In Washington, D.C., Jim has previously worked in the Bureau of East Asian and Pacific Affairs Korea and Philippine desks, and in the Bureau of East Asian and Pacific Affairs Front Office.
+In Washington, D.C., Jim has served in the Bureau of East Asian and Pacific Affairs at the Korea and Philippine desks, and in the Bureau of East Asian and Pacific Affairs Front Office.
 He has also worked in the Bureau of Economic and Business Affairs and on a detail to the United States Trade Representative's Office of Japan and China.
-Jim is fluent in Japanese and also speaks some Chinese and French.
+Fluent in Japanese he also speaks Chinese and French.

-Jim received a master's degree in International Security Studies from the National War College in 1998 and a bachelor of arts in American History and also in Japanese Language from U.C.
-Berkeley in 1979.
-He is from El Cajon, California.
+In 1998 Jim received a master's degree in International Security Studies from the National War College.
+In 1979 he earned a bachelor of arts in American History and in Japanese Language from University of California, Berkeley.
+He grew up in El Cajon, California.